Ralph Morley

 • Advice on directors’ and officers’ liability insurance policies.

-• Advice on business interruption policies;
+• Advice on business interruption policies.

 • Advice to insurers and prospective policyholders as to whether proposed insurance policies cover the risks intended to be insured.